Zaïko Langa Langa: Manuaku's departure, from Gitta Production Présente Le Tout-Choc Zaïko Langa Langa to Funky

 During their time with the band, Bébé Atalaku and Nono Monzuluku co-pioneered atalaku.

 The four remaining tracks from the Studio Igloo session were released in 1982 on the band's fourth LP, titled Tout-Choc.
 Despite these challenges, the band's main songwriters composed several new tracks.
 Their fifth LP, a double album titled Funky (often mistakenly called Nkolo Mboka due to the album cover lacking a title), was released in September 1982.

-During the official presentation of the album on 30 October 1982, on the televised program Variété Samedi Soir, spectators witnessed the pioneering inclusion of atalaku (also called "animateur" by the French term) in contemporary Congolese music.
+During the official presentation of the album on 30 October 1982, on the televised program Variété Samedi Soir, spectators witnessed the pioneering inclusion of atalaku (also called "animateur" by the French term) in Congolese rumba.
 The atalaku Nono Monzuluku and Bébé Mangituka as well as the percussionist Djerba Mandjeku Makale joined the group, coming from the traditional group Bana Odéon, based in Kintambo, where the animation originated.
 Over the next few decades, almost every band on the Congolese music scene introduced atalaku as members.

 From Muvaro to Nippon Banzaï

 Zaïko Langa Langa's eighth LP, Muvaro, was recorded in early 1983 at Studio I.A.D. in Brazzaville.
-The eponymous song, composed by Lengi Lenga, was a great success.
-The melodious sebene of the song was played by Beniko Zangilu Popolipo.
-The latter was recruited to replace Roxy Tshimpaka, who had previously left in 1981 with Evoloko and was one of the "7 patrons" of Langa Langa Stars.
-Popolipo also came from the offshoot.
-The band's next LP, entitled Zekete Zekete 2ème Episode, was also released in 1983, specifically in the month of August.
+The eponymous song, composed by Lengi Lenga, tells the story of a woman who laments being abandoned by her husband, Muvaro.
+The song became a smash hit and was particularly noted for its melodious sebene, performed by guitarist Beniko Zangilu "Popolipo".
+Popolipo had been recruited to replace Roxy Tshimpaka, who left the band in 1981 alongside Evoloko Jocker to become one of the "7 patrons" of Langa Langa Stars.
+Zaïko Langa Langa's next LP, Zekete Zekete 2ème Episode, was also released in 1983, specifically in the month of August.
 It was recorded in Paris during another European tour.
 Zekete Zekete 2ème Episode becomes the first record to include atalakus.
 The album's name derived from the band's flagship dance of that era, zekete zekete.
+Prior to the release of the album, in the month of July, Likinga Redo was arrested in Grândola in Portugal for narcotic possession.